 Prerequisites and deadlines for Erasmus+ scholarships

 If you are a student in the M.Sc.
-Photonics course in Jena, it is one important prerequisite that you show a very good study performance in the during your 1st (and 2nd) semester.
-Please also note this important deadline: you need to submit your application until January 15 to get a study slot abroad at the same year, although there is sometimes some flexibility in individual cases.
+Photonics course in Jena, it is an important prerequisite that you show very good study performance during your 1st and 2nd semesters.
+Please also note this important deadline: you need to submit your application until January 15th to get a study slot abroad in the same year, although there is sometimes some flexibility in individual cases.

 For more information on the opportunities of the Erasmus+ program, please contact Prof. Malte Kaluza as the responsible Erasmus coordinator for Physics and Photonics.